by-jp/www.byjp.me/content/notes/twitter/18355921/index.md

 - imported
 - from-twitter
 ---
 annoyed that we have 12 hours to wait until our ferry.
-Especially as we got here so fast\!
+Especially as we got here so fast!